arunkbelwal/CurrencyConvertor/README.md

 Pre-requisite to run the project:

-You should have a latest version of "node js" installed on your system before running this project.To check if node is installed on your system , run "node -v" from the command prompt.This should give you the latest version number of node.If you get any error then install node first.
+1)You should have a latest version of "node js" installed on your system before running this project.To check if node is installed on your system , run "node -v" from the command prompt.This should give you the latest version number of node.If you get any error then install node first.
+2)After installing node js.Add the path(should be like "C:\Program Files\nodejs") where you have installed your node js to the System PATH variable.

 Steps to run the project: